ThiagoCits/Gerrit_on_docker_SAML_Kecloak/README.md

 Access the Keycloak with the credentials that are configured in the command above, in this case, user= admin and the password= admin.

-Select the Realm, in the left bar, click on bar top and select the realm you use for to authenticate the gerrit.
+Select the Realm, in the left bar, click on bar top and select the realm you use to authenticate the gerrit.
 I'll use the Master Realm.

 We'll need to import a realm with the REALM configuration.